Rosebank College: Campus

-House System
+House system

 The ten houses are named after men and women in the history of the college.
 The college originally had 6 houses (Brady, Cassidy, Caulfield, Delaney, Dwyer and McLaughlin).
 This increased to 7 with the introduction of Vaughan in 2013.
 O'Connor was added to the college house system in 2016.
-The latest additions, Adamson and Hayes, were introduced in 2019.
+The latest additions, Adamson and Hayes, were introduced in 2019, making the total number of houses 10 as of 2025.

+Each house is situated in a block that they share with up to 3 houses.